The Special Service Charge Trap in Florida Public Records

 The statutory copy fees

-Section 119.07(4)(a) caps copy fees at 15 cents per one-sided letter or legal page, with an extra 5 cents allowed for the second side of a two-sided page.
+Section 119.07(4)(a) caps copy fees at 15 cents per one-sided letter or legal page.
+An extra 5 cents is allowed for the second side of a two-sided page.
 Section 119.07(4)(c) caps a certified copy at $1.00.
-Section 119.07(4)(b) carves out county maps and aerial photographs for separate treatment.
+Section 119.07(4)(b) treats county maps and aerial photos as their own category.

 For other media (CDs, DVDs, USB drives), the agency may charge the actual cost of duplication only.
 Section 119.011(1) defines that as the cost of materials and supplies used to duplicate the record.
 It does not include labor cost or overhead.